davidfeng88/CollisionViz/README.md

 The `handleStop` function calls the `clearInterval` function to stop the visualization.

 ### The Map
-If it receives a new date from the Redux state, it would remove the heatmap layer, remove all the markers on the map, and finally it would Fetch the collision data from the data source to build the heatmap.
+If it receives a new date from the Redux state, it would remove the heatmap layer, remove all the markers on the map, and fetch the collision data to build a new heatmap.

-During the visualization, the map container calculates the arrays of collisions to add/remove based on the updated start  and finish time in the `filters` and the `collisions` slice of the Redux state.
+During the visualization, the map container calculates the arrays of collisions to be added/removed based on the updated start and finish time in the `filters` and `collisions` of the Redux state.
 These arrays are then sent to the `marker_manager`, which updates the markers on the map.

 [Custom markers](https://developers.google.com/maps/documentation/javascript/custom-markers), [heatmap](https://developers.google.com/maps/documentation/javascript/heatmaplayer), and [traffic, transit and bicycling layer](https://developers.google.com/maps/documentation/javascript/trafficlayer) are created using the Google Maps JavaScript API.

 ## Future Directions
 ### Better layout
-Reorganize the "more setting" and "more map options" panels (and maybe use CSS grid) so that they stick right to the main part of the app.
-Implement dynamic map size so it is more friendly for smaller screens.
+Reorganize the "more settings" and "more map options" panels (maybe use CSS grid) so that they stick right to the main part of the app.
+Implement dynamic map size so that the app would be more friendly to smaller screens.

 ### Incorporate other tools
 * [MarkerClusterers](https://developers.google.com/maps/documentation/javascript/marker-clustering)
-* [Google Charts](https://developers.google.com/chart/) for data analysis (for example, compare time/location distributions of collisions between weekday vs. weekend, winter vs. summer, rainy vs. sunny, etc.) [w3school tutorial](https://www.w3schools.com/howto/howto_google_charts.asp)
+* [Google Charts](https://developers.google.com/chart/) ([w3school tutorial](https://www.w3schools.com/howto/howto_google_charts.asp)) for data analysis (for example, compare time/location distributions of collisions between weekday vs. weekend, winter vs. summer, rainy vs. sunny, etc.)